alexa-samples/alexa-skills-kit-intent-validator/README.md

 There are two ways to utilize – issuing a launch request (ie “open”) will have the skill will remain in dialog mode – one can continuously tell it different utterances until you say “exit”.
 OneShot is also supported – ie “Ask SkillName to do this utterance” and the Alexa session ends afterwards.

+## Dialog Management

+Currently, this version does not support the new dialog directives launched April 18.
+These directives will be incorporated soon.

 ## Language Support

 English and German languages are both supported.
 The function inspects the locale on the request object and appropriately updates the wording.